Transcatheter Aortic Valve Replacement (TAVR)

 TAVR is performed to treat severe aortic valve stenosis, a condition associated with heart valve disease when the opening of the valve is narrowed.

 Bronson uses 2 types of valves for the TAVR procedure.
 The choice of valve is determined by the multi-disciplinary heart team.
-One valve is a balloon-expanding valve , the Edwards SAPIEN 3 valve.
+One valve is balloon-expanding, the Edwards SAPIEN 3 valve.
 The other is a self-expanding valve, the Medtronic Evolut Pro+ valve.
-Please click on one or both of the videos below to see how these valves are implanted.
+Click on one or both of the videos below to see how these valves are implanted.

 - Edwards SAPIEN 3 valve: